taostrive/infraboxci/README.md

 # infraboxci
 Test cloud native CI system integration with GitHub.
-Trying to use GitHub Packages.
+Trying to use GitHub Packages for Docker.